torvalds/linux/Documentation/gpu/drm-mm.rst

 efficiently is thus crucial for the graphics stack and plays a central role in the DRM infrastructure.

-The DRM core includes two memory managers, namely Translation Table Maps (TTM) and Graphics Execution Manager (GEM).
+The DRM core includes two memory managers, namely Translation Table Manager (TTM) and Graphics Execution Manager (GEM).
 TTM was the first DRM memory manager to be developed and tried to be a one-size-fits-them all solution.
 It provides a single userspace API to accommodate the need of